Parts of a Hammer (Explained with Pictures)

 1. Face

-The face is the front striking part of a hammer.
+The face is the striking surface of a hammer.
 It’s usually pretty easy to tell what a hammer is designed for based on the shape and size of the face relative to the rest of the tool.
-Tack hammers, for instance, have small faces because they do small, detailed work.
+Tack hammers, for instance, have small faces because they do detailed work.
 A sledgehammer, designed for brute strength, has a large face.

 2. Neck

 A hammer’s neck is what attaches the head to the handle.
-Just like with the face, if you’ve got a hammer designed for brute strength, you’re probably not going to have much of a neck.
-But if you have to strike with a little bit of precision, you’re probably going to have a neck to give you better visibility.
+Just like with the face, if you have a hammer designed for brute strength, you’ll probably not have much of a neck.
+But if you have a hammer designed for precision work, it will have a larger neck to give you better visibility.

 3. Head

-The two basic elements of a hammer are a handle and the thing that sits atop it.
-That’s the head.
-It’s the entire top of the hammer, and all those other things are part of the head.
-The hammer’s intended use will determine the basic design of the head.
+The two basic elements of a hammer are a handle and the head.
+The head includes the face, and the hammer’s intended use will determine the basic design of the head.
 Hammers for rock and metal look like big rocks on top of the handle.
-Hammers for wood tend to have an actual design.
+Hammers for wood tend to have a streamlined design.

 4. Cheek

-Whatever the purpose of the hammer, the head is going to have two cheeks, which are the two horizontal sides of the hammer’s head.
-The shape of the cheek is determined by the hammer’s purpose.
-Normally, you don’t use a hammer’s cheek for anything, but in a pinch, it can serve as a makeshift face.
+Whatever the hammer’s purpose, the head will have two cheeks, which are the two horizontal sides of the hammer’s head.
+The hammer’s purpose determines the shape of the cheek.
+Normally, you don’t use a hammer’s cheek for anything, but it can serve as a makeshift face in a pinch.

 5. Eye

 The eye is the hole at the bottom of the head that slips over the handle.
-The reason hammers used for wood tend to have necks, while hammers for rock and metal don’t, is that hammers for wood have eyes while hammers for metal and rock don’t.
+Hammers used for wood have necks, while hammers for rock and metal don’t, so wood hammers have eyes, and those for metal and rock don’t.

 6. Peen/Claw

 Most people own a pretty basic wood hammer.
 On the side of the head opposite the face is a claw used to pull up nails.
-But for all hammers, that side is intended for use.
-For things like sledgehammers, both sides can serve as the face.
-For hammers for metal, rather than a claw, you have a peen.
+However, sledgehammers don’t have claws since both sides can serve as the face.
+Specialized hammers for metal have peens instead of claws.
 The peen is used for shaping metal.

 RELATED POST: which is our favorite all-time nail-pulling tool?